jessetrippe/jessetrippe.github.io/_work_items/04-coyote-ltl-quote.md

 <section>
 	<div>
 		<h2>Wireframes</h2>
 		<p>Early on we decided on a step form wizard.
 While I was designing workflow for this, our in-house development team started work on implementing a 3rd party API to collect and present carrier quotes.
-Combinging the team's API findings and the stakeholders' evolving requirements based on mockup discussion and feedback meant much time was spent adding, moving, and removing fields from our form.</p>
+Combining the team's API findings and the stakeholders' evolving requirements based on mockup discussion and feedback meant much time was spent adding, moving, and removing fields from our form.</p>
 	</div>
 	<div>
 		<img src="https://jessetrippecdn.appspot.com/images/ltl-moqup-0.png" alt="LTL Quote Moqup 1">